chunpochen/NTNU_CSC0016_Fall-2024/Programming_Projects/chapter_3/Project_1-unix-shell-and-history-feature/README.md

 - **Background Execution**: By appending `&` at the end of a command, the shell will execute the command in the background without waiting for it to finish.
 - **Exiting the Shell**: The shell continues running until the user types `exit`.

-## Part II — Adding a History Feature
+## Part II — Creating a History Feature

 In this part, we extend the shell to maintain a history of the most recent commands.
 The shell will:
 1. Store the last 10 commands entered by the user.